 - 1. To work in partnership with other agencies to increase the provision of affordable social housing. - 2.
-To provide a caring, efficient and high quality housing service which puts customers at the heart of everything it does. - To secure the financial viability and long term future of the Association by operating efficient and accountable financial management. - 4.
-To continually upgrade our housing stock and assist tenants with special needs in making improvements which support independent living. - 5.
-To maintain a broad membership base and encourage, support and maintain tenant and community involvement in the management of the Association.

-- 6. To pursue opportunities to develop and expand activities which support the Association's aim and which are compatible with its rules. - 7.
-To ensure that the work of the Association is managed by a Committee professional staff have the necessary skills, experience and knowledge to successfully lead and manage the organisation.. - 8.
-To raise awareness and understanding of the work of the Association and the wider social housing movement.
+To provide a caring, efficient and high quality housing service which puts customers at the heart of everything it does. - To secure the financial viability and long term future of the Association by operating efficient and accountable financial management. - To continually upgrade our housing stock and assist tenants with special needs in making improvements which support independent living. - To maintain a broad membership base and encourage, support and maintain tenant and community involvement in the management of the Association. - To pursue opportunities to develop and expand activities which are financially viable, support the Association's Mission Statement and compatible with its Rules. - To ensure the Association's Committee and professional staff have the necessary skills, experience and knowledge to successfully lead and manage the organisation. - To encourage our customers to influence our policy and participate in decisions which may affect them.